 Here in Australia we’re used to wide, open, and lovely green spaces, but in other parts of the world, particularly crammed cities such as New York, space is at a premium.
-So, couples looking for unique, or even green spaces in which to hold an outdoor ceremony or reception must think, erm, outside the box, shall we say.
+So, couples looking for unique, or even green spaces in which to hold an outdoor ceremony or reception must think outside the box!

 Yep, we kid you not.
 Places like New York’s Marble Cemetary charge couples $2,500 a pop to hold their wedding ceremonies and/or receptions in their “one-acre oasis of green”.

 The fact that hundreds, perhaps even thousands, of graves may be within a few metres of the celebrations doesn’t seem to bother an increasing number of couples who consider such peaceful surrounds the perfect place to get hitched.